 8 October – 31 October 2021

 Lauren YS is a Los Angeles-based artist whose work is influenced by multiple stages of focus, both geographically and in practice.
-With dynamic bouts in academics, literature and writing, teaching, illustration, and animation leading up to her arrival in the urban art sphere, the influences of these phases of her own career add up to a robust style of murals and fine art.
+With dynamic bouts in academics, literature and writing, teaching, illustration, and animation leading up to their arrival in the urban art sphere, the influences of these phases of their own career add up to a robust style of murals and fine art.
 Lauren's work is influenced by dreams, mythology, death, comics, love, sex, psychedelia, animation and her Asian-American heritage.

 Makoto Chi is a visual artist and tattooist, based in Vancouver, Canada.
 Their image-making practice engages with the use of figures to evoke emotive drama, taking interest in power relations and ontological distinctions between individuals and between the individual/environment.
 They graduated from Emily Carr University with a bachelor's degree in Illustration in 2015.